How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 Create a new firewall rule that adds a program exception for the SQL Server executable

-• From the start menu, type wf.msc and press Enter to open Windows Defender Firewall with Advanced Security.
+1. From the Windows Start menu, type wf.msc and press Enter to open Windows Defender Firewall with Advanced Security.

-• On Rule type, select Program.
-Select Next.
+4. On Rule type, select Program then click Next.

-• In Profile, select the profiles that apply to your network configuration.
-Select Next.
+7. In Profile, select the profiles that apply to your network configuration then select Next.

-• In Name, type a name for the rule.
-Select Finish.
+8. In Name, type a name for the rule then select Finish.

 IV.
 Configuring Thinfinity Workspace